WilyWren2/ReactNativeAxaMobileSdk/README.md

     return true
 }
 ```
-5. Save and re-build your project
+5. Save and re-build your project.

 </details>

 ## Updation

-Follow these steps to updgrade the `react native axa mobile sdk` in your project
+Follow these steps to updgrade the `react native axa mobile sdk` in your project.

-1. Run the following command from your React Native project directory
+1. Run **one** of these command from your React Native project directory:

     `$ yarn upgrade react-native-axa-mobile-sdk`